infr/falldetector-public/thesis.md

 Installing the operating system to the SD card is simple and Raspberry Pi foundation has it all covered up on their [website](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

-After OS is runnign there are a few things that should be done.
+After the OS is runnign there are a few things that should be done.
 Localisation options can be set, if needed, with *raspi-config*.
 The following commands will set it to Finnish.

 > sudo raspi-config
 > 5 Internationalisation Options